 If you are thinking of filing a claim after you fell and were injured on someone else’s property, an Allentown premises liability lawyer can help you determine the best legal strategy for recovering compensation.
 Founding Partner Jon Ostroff and his team have spent over 30 years handling these types of cases.

 In one recent case, our team represented a contractor who suffered severe injuries to his spine and both shoulders when he fell through a trapdoor in a home he was remodeling.
 We successfully recovered $380,000 on his behalf.
-Ostroff Injury Law can help you win compensation from the at-fault property owner.
+Ostroff Godshall Injury and Accident Lawyers can help you win compensation from the at-fault property owner.

 The fact that you suffered an injury on someone else’s property does not automatically make the property owner financially liable for your injury.
 To obtain compensation for your injuries and damages, you must show that the owner or property manager owed you a “duty of care” and directly caused your injuries by violating that duty.
 However, your right to file a claim depends on whether you were an “invitee”, “licensee”, or “trespasser” at the time of the accident.